1Franck/PewJS/README.md

 Before you binds mouse events, you need to enable mouse event listener.

-To work properly, mouse listener must be associated to the highest z-index canvas which is always the last one created by `game.createLayer()`
+If you have more than one layer, mouse events listener must be associated to the highest z-index canvas which is always the last one created by `game.createLayer()`

 ```javascript
 game.mouse.init(layerB.canvas);